pjmensink/Citizen-Science-Web-Creator---Back-end/README.md

 ## Adding database connection string

 - Click on the file named 'config.json' found above
-- Copy & paste your connection string in between the quotation marks
+- Copy & paste your connection string in between the quotation marks after the 'connectionString' label
 - Make sure not to include the '<' and '>' symbols when inputting your username and password into the connection string